Kids’ Shoes for Cavus Foot – Extra Depth and a Firm Heel Counter!

-Some of the most common mistakes that I see parents make is to try longer and wider shoes to prevent the top part of the child’s feet from rubbing against the top part of the shoes.
+One of the most common mistakes that I see parents make is to try longer and wider shoes to prevent the top part of the child’s feet (instep) from rubbing against the top part of the shoes.
 In reality, the most important feature that you need to look for in your kids’ shoes is extra depth.

 I have experienced firsthand the positive impact that supportive shoes can have in treating foot and leg pain, as well as helping a child walk and run straighter.

 The correct pair of shoes will help align your child’s feet, preventing them from collapsing, which will allow your child to walk and run straighter.
 Don’t take my word for it, let me prove it to you.

 Now let’s take a look at a picture of the same child wearing a pair of supportive shoes.
-Do you notice how much straighter the feet are?
+Do you notice how straighter the feet are?
 The shoes are preventing the feet from collapsing and turning inwards.

-I am going to provide you with a selection of the deepest and most supportive kids’ shoes, but first let me show you how you can figure out if your child has cavus foot or not.
+I am going to provide you with a selection of the deepest and most supportive kids’ shoes, but first, let me show you how you can figure out if your child has cavus foot or not.

-Please keep in mind that in certain cases, you will also have to fit an orthotic inside your kids’ shoes for extra support.
+Keep in mind that in certain cases, you will also have to fit an orthotic inside your kids’ shoes for extra support.

-How Can You Tell if your Child Has Cavus Foot?
+How Can You Tell if Your Child Has Cavus Foot?